Le Bilboquet: A French Toy

 "Le Bilboquet," she answered.

-"Le Bilbloquet?
-What does it mean, le bibloquet?
-Can you translate it for me? "
+"Le Bilboquet?
+What does it mean, le Bilboquet?
+Can you translate it for me?"

-"A bibloquet is a toy, a French toy," she said.
+"A bilboquet is a toy, a French toy," she said.

 A toy?
 At which I looked around at the posh digs, the starchy white table linens, a stunning floral arrangement and a coffee-table book on the bar, all the while thinking: This is one expensive French toy!

-Checking out Le Bibloquet in Zagat 2016 I found the following: “One does not go for the food alone to this “see-and-be-seen” UES French bistro that functions as a clubhouse for “power” types like “Euros locals” and “Park Avenue dowagers.”
+Checking out Le Bilboquet in Zagat 2016 I found the following: "One does not go for the food alone to this 'see-and-be-seen' UES French bistro that functions as a clubhouse for 'power' types like 'Euros locals' and 'Park Avenue dowagers.'"
 The mix of personalities described in the guide made it hard to resist; I made a reservation.